Is contracting right for you?

 Finally, Find a Contract

-When you’re just starting out, it might be easiest to search for contracts via an agency.
-For your very first contract this will be helpful, as you can get tips on how well positioned your CV is, and adjust it accordingly.
+When you’re just starting out, you may find it easiest to search for contracts via an agency.
+For your very first contract this will be helpful for getting tips on how to pitch yourself and how to adjust your CV for contracting.
 Agencies will also be able to help you set your rates, and let you know if you’re competitive.
+Read our top tips for choosing a recruitment agency here.

-Don’t forget though, recruitment agencies take a cut when placing you in a position, normally a margin of around 15%-20% of your contract value.
-Once you have started to get a name for yourself you may wish to source your contracts yourself.
-You can do this via networking with existing contacts and clients in your sector, applying directly via job sites, or by using social tools such as LinkedIn to boost your network and increase your visibility.
+Don’t forget, recruitment agencies take a cut when placing you on an assignment – normally a margin of around 15%-20% of your contract value.
+Once you’ve started to get a name for yourself you may wish to source your contracts yourself.
+You can do this via networking, applying directly via job sites, or by using social tools such as LinkedIn to boost your network and increase your visibility.

 Ready to go?